oktadev/okta-blog/_source/_posts/2022-06-09-cloud-native-java-microservices-with-istio.md

 {% img blog/cloud-native-java-microservices-with-istio/jh-store-app.png alt:"Store gateway application" width:"900" %}{: .center-image }

-Currently the JHipster OIDC setup does not work with Istio and there is an [open issue](https://github.com/jhipster/generator-jhipster/issues/17384) in JHipster issue tracker for this.
-An alternative solution is to use an [external authorization server](https://istio.io/latest/blog/2021/better-external-authz/) with something like [Open Policy Agent](https://www.openpolicyagent.org/).
-We will cover this in a future blog post.
+> **Note**: Currently, the JHipster OIDC setup does not work with Istio and there is an [open issue](https://github.com/jhipster/generator-jhipster/issues/17384) in JHipster issue tracker for this.
+Alternative solutions would be to use an [external authorization server](https://istio.io/latest/blog/2021/better-external-authz/) with something like [Open Policy Agent](https://www.openpolicyagent.org/).
+We will cover this in a later blog post.

 ### Monitoring and observability